dxw/moj-ppud-api-mocks/README.md

 ## Updating the specs

 If the released versions change, you can update the specs automatically by running `make update_specs`.
 NOTE that this will remove any existing example data, so be careful when you commit.

+This process requires `json_pp` installed on your system.
+If you're using Homebrew on MacOS, you can run `brew bundle` to install it using the included `Brewfile`.